-Our insurance partners to provide you a quote
+- Our insurance partners to provide you with a quote

-- Credit Reference Agency – please visit callcredit.co.uk for further information
+- Credit Reference Agency – please visit transunion.co.uk for further information

 - Third-party organisations from whom we get and with whom we also share your data, for example the Motor Insurance Database, Claims and Underwriting Exchange and anti-fraud databases